Most Common Skin Cancer

 The most common type of skin cancers are basal cell carcinoma and squamous cell carcinoma, commonly referred to as non-melanoma skin cancer (NMSC).
 NMSC is by far the most common type of cancer seen in adults, with approximately 75% being basal cell carcinoma (BCC) and 25% being squamous cell carcinoma (SCC).
 Both types of skin cancer are on the rise, with over 5 million cases being diagnosed every year.
 Additionally, it is estimated that 1 in 5 Americans will develop skin cancer in their lifetime, and over 95% of these are NMSC.

 The most important risk factor for NMSC is UV light exposure, either naturally or from artificial light sources.
-Specifically, the use of tanning beds increases the risk of SCC 2.5 times and increases risk of BCC by 1.5 times.
+Specifically, the use of tanning beds increases the risk of SCC 2.5 times and increases the risk of BCC by 1.5 times.
 Dr. Ortleb has a passion for teaching her patients about the risks of sun exposure and how you can take steps to prevent skin cancer.
 Luckily, most NMSC is able to be cured with surgical destruction or removal in the office.
+If you need melanoma, basal, or squamous cell carcinoma treatments in Omaha, contact MOD Dermatology today.

 More Serious Skin Cancer